-CCAA ECO CANADA EHRC EMPOWERING FUTURES EMC WILWORKS MIHR GEARING UP PROPEL Applicable Student Group includes, but is not lim ited to Co-op Programs Domestic or International Student Eligible Domestic Company Eligibility (see websites for additional eligibility requirements) Registered business or non- profit in Canada and post- secondary institutions.
-Registered business or non-profit in Canada and post-secondary institutions.
-Registered business or non-profit in Canada and post-secondary institutions.
-Registered business or non- profit in Canada and post- secondary institutions.
+CCAA ECO CANADA EHRC EMPOWERING FUTURES EMC WILWORKS MIHR GEARING UP PROPEL Applicable Student Group includes, but is not limited to Co-op Programs Domestic or International Student Eligible Domestic Company Eligibility (see websites for additional eligibility requirements) Registered business or non- profit in Canada.
+Registered business or non-profit in Canada.
+Registered business or non-profit in Canada.
+Registered business or non- profit in Canada.
 Canadian-owned or Canadian subsidiary involved in mining or mineral exploration.
 Registered Canadian businesses, startups, and not-for-profits related to the tourism and hospitality sector.
 Type of Role Must be related to aviation or aerospace.
 Must be related to the environment or an environmental project.
 Any opportunities in the electricity sector.
 Any role in the manufacturing sector.
 Must be related to careers in mining.
 Any role with a tourism / hospitality employer, or related to a tourism / hospitality job function.
 Funding Available 50% of the student's salary, up to \$5,000.
 For students from underrepresented groups, 70% of the student's salary, up to \$7,000 Upfront Funding Upfront funding may be available to SMEs.
 Duration 12-16 weeks Funding Type Federal Stacking Yes, with other non-federal funders (provincial or private) Application Approval Time Eligibility pre-approval 1 - 2 weeks.
 Full approval can take up to 2 months after pre-approval.
 Funding Approved Before Securing a Student Funder dependent, subject to change - see company websites for more details.